Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Numerical Evolution of BHL Accretion in the KBR Spacetime

+In this section, we focus on the main physical trends revealed by the numerical simulations.
+In particular, we examine how the BH spin and the magnetic curvature parameter modify the morphology of the accretion flow, the formation of shock-cone and toroidal structures, and the resulting variability patterns.
+More detailed case-by-case descriptions are kept concise here in order to emphasize the dominant numerical results.

-The BHL accretion mechanism provides a natural framework for understanding how the surrounding spacetime of a BH shapes large-scale flow morphology and governs the time-dependent behaviour of astrophysical accretion, ultimately allowing numerical results to be connected with observations.
-In particular, BHL accretion is crucial for interpreting wind fed X-ray binaries, in which matter is captured from the stellar companion by gravitational focusing.
-The above studies have already shown that the test-particle dynamics and epicyclic frequencies around KBR BHs deviate significantly from their Kerr counterparts, indicating that the magnetic curvature parameter introduces substantial modifications in the strong-gravityg the interaction between matter and spacetime, we aim to both support the theoretical predictions and assess how KBR gravity may leave observable imprints in accreting systems.
+The BHL accretion mechanism provides a natural framework for understanding how the surrounding spacetime of a BH shapes large-scale flow morphology and governs the time-dependent behavior of astrophysical accretion, ultimately allowing numerical results to be connected with observations.
+In particular, BHL accretion is crucial for interpreting wind-fed X-ray binaries, in which matter is captured from the stellar companion by gravitational focusing.
+The above studies have already shown that the test-particle dynamics and epicyclic frequencies around KBR BHs deviate significantly from their Kerr counterparts, indicating that the magnetic curvature parameter introduces substantial modifications in the strong-gravity interaction between matter and spacetime.
+We aim to both support the theoretical predictions and assess how KBR gravity may leave observable imprints on accreting systems.
 As in our earlier analyses for Kerr, Schwarzschild, and other modified gravity models \cite{Donmez2014MNRAS,Koyuncu:2014MPLA,Donmez2024Universe,Donmez2024JCAP,Donmez2024MPLA,Donmez2025JHEAp,Donmez2025EPJC,Mustafa2025JCAP}, we now extend our investigation to the full hydrodynamic response of matter in the KBR geometry.
-To this end, we solve the general relativistic hydrodynamics equations using high resolution numerical methods\cite{Donmez2004ASS,Donmez2006AMC,Donmez2017MPLA,DONMEZ2024PDU}.
-In this section, we therefore investigate how the KBR magnetic curvature modifies the classical Kerr shock cone, triggers flip-flop instabilities\cite{Blondin:2009bp,Donmez2012MNRAS}, and induces transitions into toroidal configurations, revealing a rich dynamical landscape that would be absent in standard GR and offering testable signatures for magnetically modified BH spacetimes.
+To this end, we solve the general relativistic hydrodynamics equations using high resolution numerical methods \cite{Donmez2004ASS,Donmez2006AMC,Donmez2017MPLA,DONMEZ2024PDU}.
+In this section, we therefore investigate how the KBR magnetic curvature modifies the classical Kerr shock cone, triggers flip-flop instabilities\cite{Blondin:2009bp,Donmez2012MNRAS}, and induces transitions into toroidal configurations, revealing a rich dynamical landscape that would be absent in standard GR and highlighting distinctive dynamical features of magnetically modified BH spacetimes.